-STOVE # WHEN TYPE OF INTERACTION CAT 08 Apparatus pulled out Householder did not cooperate NCAT 13 Week 2 Received phone call after week # 2, asking if anything had happened.
+Stove # WHEN TYPE OF INTERACTION CAT 08 Apparatus pulled out.
+Householder did not cooperate NCAT 13 Week 2 Received phone call after week #2, asking if anything had happened.
 Homeowner explained that someone else had operated the stove.
-CAT 14 Stove had 3" (1990) catalyst CAT 16 Start of week 3 Start of week 4 Start of week 5 Start of week 7 Homeowner instructed re operation Catalyst Replaced New Stove Installed; Original stove was inspected after removal and it was determined that the stove had a possible air leak which would cause the catalyst to not maintain ignition at low burn rates.
-Catalyst Replaced CAT 17 Visited by factory rep, no change in burning habits CAT 18 Start of week 7 New Wood Source from WHA NCAT 20 Start of week 5 Stove bypass was adjusted and reminded homeowner of instructions (in the manual) of how to adjust bypass.
-CAT 21 Start of week 4 New catalyst, secondary air adjusted CAT 22 Visited by factory rep, no change in burning habits CAT 24 One week before first test New catalyst (3" deep) installed -- no coaching CAT 26 After testing, crack in bypass discovered, no coaching
+CAT 14 Stove had 3" (1990) catalyst CAT 16 Start of week 3 Start of week 4 Start of week 5 Homeowner instructed re operation.
+Catalyst replaced.
+New stove installed; original stove was inspected after removal and it was determined that the stove had a possible air leak which caused the catalyst not to maintain ignition at low burnrates.
+Start of week 7 Catalyst replaced CAT 17 Visited by factory rep, no change in burning habits CAT 18 Start of week 7 New wood source from WHA NCAT 20 Start of week 5 Stove bypass was adjusted and homeowner reminded of instructions (in the manual) of how to adjust bypass.
+CAT 21 Start of week 4 New catalyst, secondary air adjusted CAT 22 Visited by factory rep, no change in burning habits CAT 24 One week before first test New catalyst (3" deep) installed -- no coaching CAT 26 After testing, crack in bypass discovered --no coaching